Playground Safety: What Parents Should Know

 But as a parent and as an attorney, here is what I want you to take into summer:

-Trust your instincts.
 If equipment looks wrong, do not let your kid use it.
 You do not owe the playground the benefit of the doubt.

 Know who to contact.
 Your city's parks department, the facility manager, the HOA.
 If something is broken, report it.
 You might be the reason the next kid does not get hurt.

-Talk to your kids about playground awareness.
 Age-appropriate conversations about checking equipment before climbing, watching for broken parts, and telling an adult if something feels unsafe.

-Keep your phone charged and accessible.
 Not for scrolling.
 For documenting.
 If something happens, your phone is your best tool for preserving evidence in real time.

 The goal is not to be afraid of the park.
 The goal is to be informed and ready, so that if something does happen, you know what to do and you do not lose the ability to hold the right people accountable.